 Darrell Weaver was commissioned as an Agent with the Oklahoma Bureau of Narcotics in 1987, and he has held various assignments throughout the state.
-Darrell graduated from Cameron University with a Bachelors of Accounting, and he was Cameron’s 2009 Distinguished Alumni Award recipient.
-He earned a Masters of Business Administration (MBA) from Oklahoma Christian University and is a graduate of the FBI National Academy 199th session.
+In 2014, Darrell was inducted into the Oklahoma Law Enforcement Hall of Fame.
+Darrell graduated from Cameron University with a Bachelors of Accounting, was Cameron’s 2009 Distinguished Alumni Award recipient and in 2013 named as a Cameron “Acclaimed Aggie”.
+He earned a Masters of Business Administration (MBA) from Oklahoma Christian University and is a graduate of the FBI National Academy 199th session and the Senior Management Institute for Police 55th session.
 In 2011, he was awarded an honorary Doctor of Pharmacy.
-He is an Alumnus of Leadership Oklahoma Class XXIII, of Leadership OKC Class XXVIIII, and of the 2011 COMMStar Program.
-He was the 2010 State Charitable Campaign Chairman for the United Way and is a State Board member for Big Brothers and Big Sisters of Oklahoma.
+He is an Alumnus of the Leadership Oklahoma Class XXIII, Leadership OKC Class XXVIIII, the 2013 Leadership Moore Class, the 2011 Tinker Air Force Base COMMStar Program and the current Salt and Light Leadership Training (S.A.L.L.T.) program.
+He was the 2010 State Charitable Campaign Chairman for the United Way and is a former State Board member for Big Brothers and Big Sisters of Oklahoma.

 In 1998, Weaver developed and coordinated an aggressive agent physical fitness program, which is the model for all of Oklahoma law enforcement.
-He is an avid martial artist, holding a black belt in karate.
+He is an avid martial artist and holds a black belt in karate.

-Weaver is a long time elected trustee of the Oklahoma Law Enforcement Retirement System (OLERS), and is a member of the Council On Law Enforcement Training (CLEET) governing council.
-He is a member of the Oklahoma Justice Assistance Grant (JAG) board and is currently the Chairman of the Innovative Committee.
-He currently serves on the Oklahoma State University-OKC law enforcement advisement committee.
-He now serves as member on the Oklahoma Meth Prevention Initiative Committee and recently was appointed to both the Oklahoma Youth and Gang Violence Coordinating Council and the Oklahoma Gang Intervention Steering Committee.
+Weaver is a long time elected trustee of the Oklahoma Law Enforcement Retirement System (OLERS), is a member of the Council On Law Enforcement Training (CLEET) governing council, and has served on numerous boards and committees.
+He currently serves on the Oklahoma State University-OKC law enforcement advisement committee and the University of Central Oklahoma Criminal Justice Advisory Board.

-Weaver is an active member of the FBI National Academy Associates, the Association of Oklahoma Narcotics Enforcers, the Oklahoma Sheriff’s and Peace Officers Association, the Oklahoma Police Chief’s Association, the Cameron University Alumni Association and is a long time volunteer YMCA coach.
+Weaver is an active member of the FBI National Academy Associates; the Association of Oklahoma Narcotics Enforcers; the Oklahoma Sheriff’s and Peace Officers Association; the Oklahoma Police Chief’s Association; the Cameron University Alumni Association; and is a long time volunteer youth football and basketball coach.